 The greatest health benefits come from walking to work

 But they also found that an additional 10 minutes of walking per trip from home for work-based trips increased that person’s odds of having a higher health score by 6 percent.
 People who walked for other reasons were 3% more likely to have a higher health score.
 Example reasons were shopping or recreation.

 The researchers also found that people who walk to work walk faster.
 On average, their speed is about 2.7 miles per hour.
 People who walked for recreational purposes, like an after-dinner stroll, walked on average 2.55 miles per hour.

 The researchers also found that walking trips that begin at home are generally the longest.
 They found that 64% of home-based walking trips last at least 10 minutes.
 In contrast, only 50% of trips that begin elsewhere are at least that long.

 Different walking purposes lead to different results

 Akar has studied the ways people travel for years.
 She didn’t expect to find that that walking for different purposes would lead to such a difference in people’s health self-reports.

 “I was thinking the differences would not be that significant, that walking is walking, and all forms of walking are helpful,” she said.
-“And that is true, but walking for some purposes has significantly greater effect on our health than others.”
+“And that is true, but walking for some purposes has a significantly greater effect on our health than others.”